 CONTEXT

-Peacocks are an invasive species in the city of Miami, notorious for disrupting traffic, piercing mating calls, and defecating on the most opulent properties in the 305.
+Peacocks are an invasive species in the city of Miami,

 The city’s sterilization plan is an even bigger mess.

-There is no unified tracking system for peacock vasectomies, leaving the population to rise rampantly each mating season.
+there is no unified tracking system for peacock vasectomies, leaving the population to rise rampantly each mating season.

-an app that tracks sterilized peacocks so residents can finally relax in their multi-million dollar homes.
+An app that tracks sterilized peacocks so residents can finally relax in their multi-million dollar homes.

 Cock ID™ is an Ai recognition model that uses your camera to identify peacocks based on their unique feather patterns.